upeshp/MS3_EasyDinner/README.md

 **Scope**

-The overall look and feel of the website was influenced by researching similar websites (credits at end) [https://www.hellofresh.co.uk/recipes/quick-recipes] [https://www.deliciousmagazine.co.uk/collections/healthy-family-meals/]:
+The overall look and feel of the website was influenced by researching similar websites (credits at end):
 -	These are simple/clean in design.
 -	Recipes are displayed in a grid of "cards" consisting of an image and recipe title, clicking on a recipe card takes you to the recipe details page.
 -	There is a facility to search recipes.